The manager features are only available on Business plans (Pro, Enterprise, Team and Premium). You can manage your current plan on your account page.

 There are several ways to do so, each described in a dedicated documentation section:

-There are two features related to this: statistics and reporting.
-You can read the dedicated documentation section to learn more about how to use these features.
+You can read the dedicated documentation section to learn more about how print such reports.